By Mark McGrath, July 2016.

 Test and refine your text

-If you are serious about making your web content the best it can be, then you will test your test, either against a readability rating system or with your actual users.
+If you want to make your web content the best it can be, then you will test and refine and your text.

 There are several readability rating systems for measuring how easy your text is to read.
-But the Flesch–Kincaid readability test is probably the best known and most widely used of these systems.
+The Flesch–Kincaid readability test is the best known and most used of these systems.

-You should aim for a Flesch-Kincaid readability score between 60 and 70 for your text because that is what Plain English standard text is rated as under this system (this article has a readability score of 61.9).
+You should aim for a Flesch-Kincaid readability score between 60 and 70 for your text.
+This is what Plain English standard text is rated under this system.

 |Readability Score||Education level||Reading ease|